 - Physical therapy or other expenses related to recovery

 - Pain and suffering

 - Diminished quality of life

 Insurance companies have auto accident lawyers whose job is to make sure that the company settles claims for the least amount possible.
 Accepting a settlement can affect your rights to receive money from other applicable coverages, such as umbrella policies or underinsured motorist policies, something insurance company lawyers may not tell you.
 You deserve to have a lawyer on your side who will help ensure that the settlement you receive is just and appropriate to your needs.

 Contact a Mobile Car Accident Attorney Today

-If you’ve been involved in a car accident that left you with damages or serious injuries, contact the Mobile auto accident attorneys at Long & Long Attorneys at Law today at (251) 432-2277 to schedule a complimentary consultation.
+If you’ve been involved in a car accident that left you with damages or serious injuries, contact the Mobile auto accident attorneys at The Long Brothers today at (251) 432-2277 to schedule a complimentary consultation.
 If the accident was caused by the negligence of another then you may be entitled to compensation for your pain and suffering.
 Our experienced attorneys will fight to make sure you receive the justice you deserve.
 We proudly serve the area of Mobile, Alabama.